BayLab/MarineGenomics2022/docs/04-Marine_genomics_week4.md

   # add a sleep_total/sleep_rem ratio column to our msleep dataframe with $
 msleep$total_rem <- msleep$sleep_total/msleep$sleep_rem

   # look at our dataframe again.
-It now contains 12 columns, one of them being the one we just created.
+It now contains 12 columns, one of them being the one we just created. use the command "View(msleep)"
-View(msleep)
 ```